Techlinious/Ultrapass-Password-Manager/README.md

 *Add button to clear passwords

 *Fix more bugs

+*Update encryption

+*Oh god, the bugs are everywhere!

 *Add a button that will update the encryption of passwords made with an older version of Ultrapass.